KSnyderCode/Waze2PostGIS/README.md

 - "Staging" is the temporary set of tables which is being updated every 5 minutes by the data feed python script.
 - "Production" is intended to be a more static data set for interaction with GIS and PowerBI (or whatever else you'd like)
 - The "Production_Rollover.sql" script is a large INSERT statement to take data from the staging schema and roll it into the production schema.
-    - Currently this is a mannual process, but now the user can determine when production gets updated.
+    - Currently this is a manual process, but now the user can determine when production gets updated.

 ### Trigger Functions